mirage/mirage-decks/slides/nsdi2015/content.md

 * **Ported unikernels to the new Xen/ARMv7 architecture**
   * *Runs VMs on commodity ARM hardware (Cubieboard)*
+  * *Type-safe, native code down to the device drivers*

 * **Constructed Jitsu toolstack to launch unikernels on-demand**
   * *Race-free booting of unikernels in response to DNS*